 Read on to learn more about how the custom has evolved.

-Call it bad luck or superstition, not seeing one another before the ceremony can also make that first moment as you walk down the aisle even more special.
+Call it bad luck or superstition, but not seeing one another before the ceremony can make that first moment as you walk down the aisle even more special.
 But the tradition has less-than-romantic origins.
 Arranged marriages used to be the norm, serving more as a business deal between families than a love match.
-In fact, the couple didn't just spend the morning of the wedding apart: There was a time when it was totally normal (and even expected) for the couple to have never seen one another before the wedding at all!
+In fact, the couple didn't just spend the morning of the wedding apart: There was a time when it was totally normal (and even expected) for the couple to have never seen one another before the wedding at all.

 The deal was usually made by the bride's father, who wanted his daughter to marry rich to help his own family.
 However, he might worry that if the groom saw the bride before the ceremony, he might not find her attractive and could call off the wedding—leading to serious shame for the bride and her family.
-Talk about bad luck!
 So to avoid risking the family's reputation, the tradition that the couple didn't see each other until the ceremony was born.

 The veil comes into play here, too.
 By having a veil over the bride's face, the groom wouldn't see her until the very last moment (at the end of the ceremony when they're meant to kiss) when it was too late to back out.
 The superstition about a bride and groom seeing one another before the ceremony has evolved into the (much more romantic) idea that the couple shouldn't see each other until they're at the altar or dressed in their ceremony attire.
 Today, it can symbolize the pair coming together to start their lives in front of the people who have supported and loved them along the way.